NabeelR64/JobAppBot2/README.md

 2. **On first login, user is asked to:**
    - Upload one resume (PDF/DOCX).
 Only a single resume is supported in this MVP.
    - Answer profile questions: desired roles, locations, salary expectations, seniority, remote/on-site preference, etc.
-3. System uses OpenAI embeddings to analyze the resume and build a semantic representation of the user’s skills, experience, and education.
+3. System uses OpenAI embeddings to analyze the resume and build a semantic representation of the user's skills, experience, and education.
-4. System recommends job categories/fields first (e.g., “Backend developer”, “Data analyst”, “Product manager”) based on resume + profile.
+4. System recommends job categories/fields first (e.g., "Backend developer", "Data analyst", "Product manager") based on resume + profile.
 5. **User can:**
    - Select categories they like.
-   - Explicitly mark categories they don’t want (“not interested in sales roles,” etc.).
+   - Explicitly mark categories they don't want ("not interested in sales roles," etc.).
-6. System pulls jobs from Indeed, ranks them using a hybrid scoring approach, and presents them as swipeable cards (desktop web).
+6. System pulls jobs from TheirStack API, ranks them using a hybrid scoring approach, and presents them as swipeable cards (desktop web).
 7. User can filter jobs with a filter panel.
 8. **For each job:**
    - Swipe left → skip.